Scheduling in Queueing Systems with Uncertain and Evolving Holding Costs

 \paragraph{Restless bandits and scheduling.} Our model can be viewed as restless bandits with dynamically arriving and departing arms.
 In a typical restless bandit setting, a decision maker activates a subset of arms and the arms transition according to a known Markov chain depending on whether the arm is activated or not \citep{whittle1988restless}.
 Our work is close to the development of index-based algorithms in restless bandits; see \cite{nino2023markovian} for a survey. \cite{whittle1988restless} derives the Whittle index algorithm which is asymptotic optimal under an indexability condition \citep{whittle1988restless,weber1990index}. \cite{larranaga2015asymptotically,ayesta2017scheduling,aalto2024whittle} show the optimality of Whittle index for certain multiclass queueing systems with abandonment.
 However, Whittle index can be difficult to compute \citep{akbarzadeh2022conditions} and the indexability condition can be hard to verify \citep{bertsimas2000restless}.
-Later work develops indices based on Lagrangian duals \citep{bertsimas2000restless, brown2020index, verloop2016asymptotically, avrachenkov2024lagrangian}; however, the algorithms require a hard-to-verify condition called Uniform Global Attractor Property (UGAP) to be asymptotically optimal \citep{hong2023restless}.
-Recent work has devised non index-based algorithms with asymptotic optimality without the UGAP assumption \citep{hong2023restless, hong2024unichain, hong2024achieving,gast2024linear}.
-Concurrent to our work, \cite{li2025improving} shows how scheduling in a multi-class queueing system with convex holding cost translates into a restless bandit problem and designs a heuristic algorithm based on Whittle index.
+Later work develops indices based on Lagrangian duals \citep{bertsimas2000restless, brown2020index, verloop2016asymptotically, avrachenkov2024lagrangian}; however, the algorithms require the hard-to-verify GAP condition to be asymptotically optimal \citep{weber1990index, hong2023restless}.
+Recent work has devised non index-based algorithms with asymptotic optimality without the GAP assumption \citep{hong2023restless, hong2024unichain, hong2024achieving,gast2024linear}.
+Concurrent to our work, \cite{li2025improving} shows how scheduling in a multi-class queueing system with convex holding costs translates into a restless bandit problem and designs a heuristic based on Whittle index.
 They demonstrate that their algorithm has numerically improved performance, though no theoretical guarantee is given.
-Our work contributes to this literature by showing that an index-based algorithm can still be asymptotic optimal without the UGAP assumption if, when activated, an arm stops incurring any cost and, when not activated, evolves according to a Markov chain that reaches an absorbing state with non-zero probability; see Appendix~\ref{app:comp} for further discussion.
+Our work contributes to this literature by showing that an index-based algorithm can still be asymptotic optimal without the GAP assumption if, when activated, an arm stops incurring any cost and, when not activated, evolves according to a Markov chain that reaches an absorbing state with non-zero probability; see Appendix~\ref{app:comp} for further discussion.